Skip to content

 </CRITICAL>

-Run `evaluate_scope_drift()`.
-If it returns false, follow the "When drift detected" protocol from the Scope Drift Check section above.
+Run `detect_missing_flags()`.
+If it returns a non-empty set, follow the "When drift detected (re-flag-and-continue)" protocol from the Scope Drift Check section above: set the implied need-flags, update the understanding document, and continue.

 ### 1.5.3 Build Glossary